openqasm/openqasm/source/language/openpulse.rst

    arb_waveform = [1+0*j, 0+1*j, 1/sqrt(2)+1/sqrt(2)*j];

    // amp is waveform amplitude at center
-   // center is the mean of waveform
+   // l is the overall length of the waveform
-   // sigma is the standard deviation of waveform gaussian(length:l, complex[float[32]]:amp, length:center, length:sigma)
+   // sigma is the standard deviation of waveform gaussian(complex[float[32]]:amp, length:l, length:sigma)

    // amp is waveform amplitude at center
-   // center is the mean of waveform
+   // l is the overall length of the waveform
-   // sigma is the standard deviation of waveform sech(length:l, complex[float[32]]:amp, length:center, length:sigma)
+   // sigma is the standard deviation of waveform sech(complex[float[32]]:amp, length:l, length:sigma)

    // amp is waveform amplitude at center
-   // center is the mean of waveform
+   // l is the overall length of the waveform
    // square_width is the width of the square waveform component
-   // sigma is the standard deviation of waveform gaussian_square(length:l, complex[float[32]]:amp, length:center, length:square_width, length:sigma)
+   // sigma is the standard deviation of waveform gaussian_square(complex[float[32]]:amp, length:l, length:square_width, length:sigma)

    // amp is waveform amplitude at center
-   // center is the mean of waveform
+   // l is the overall length of the waveform
    // sigma is the standard deviation of waveform
-   // beta is the Y correction amplitude, see the DRAG paper drag(length:l, complex[float[32]]:amp, length:center, length:sigma, float[32]:beta)
+   // beta is the Y correction amplitude, see the DRAG paper drag(complex[float[32]]:amp, length:l, length:sigma, float[32]:beta)

-   // Define a constant waveform of length l constant(l:length)
+   // amp is waveform amplitude
+   // l is the overall length of the waveform constant(complex[float[32]]:amp, length:l)

+   // amp is waveform amplitude
+   // l is the overall length of the waveform
+   // frequency is the frequency of the waveform
-   // Define a sine wave of a given amplitude, frequncy, phase, and length sine(l: length, complex[float[32]]:amp, float[32]: frequency, angle: phase)
+   // phase is the phase of the waveform sine(complex[float[32]]:amp, length: l, float[32]: frequency, angle: phase)

 We can manipulate the ``waveform`` types using the following signal processing functions to produce new waveforms